 The Receiver continues to maintain and store the various company documents, collectible items, and computer hardware that were previously removed from the storage unit.
 The Receiver has been working to liquidate the remaining Personal Property in the most cost-effective manner to bring in funds to the Receivership Estate.
+The Receiver intends to list collectible property on a public form that will bring in monetary funds to the Receivership pool of funds.

-iii.
+iv.
 Securing and Maintaining Receivership Real Property